khaosophy/blogfolio/src/content/blog/sort-astro-glob.md

 This correctly returns `[3, 9, 22, 80]`.
 If you wanted a descending sort to get `[80, 22, 9, 3]`, you'd need to flip `a - b` to `b - a`.
 You can [read more about sorting on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#description).

 However, we're not working with simple numeric arrays, we're working with an array of objects.
 So instead of just doing `a - b`, we need to pick the value we want to sort: `a.date - b.date`, for example.
 To complicate things further, we're storing the date as a string, so we need to get a numeric representation of that date.
-Hence, `Date.parse(a.date)`, which transforms the date like "2022-07-01" to the number of milliseconds since January 1, 1970.
+Hence, `Date.parse(a.date)`, which transforms the date like `"2022-07-01"` to the number of milliseconds since January 1, 1970.
 You can [read more about Date.parse() on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse).

 ## Conclusion

-This is a tiny thing that really didn't cause me any headaches in the long run, but it's something I didn't think about when migrating from WordPress to Markdown.
-It's also something I couldn't find any information about via the Internet, and figured it was worth writing up to help anyone who comes after me.
-It makes sense that Astro is not auto-sorting via `Astro.glob()`, and since it returns an array, it's easy enough to sort ourselves.
-The big downside is how much you have to drill to get to it (`post.frontmatter.date`).
+There's nothing too complicated here, but it was a very minor speed bump in my conversion from WordPress to Markdown.
+I never thought about ordering in WordPress because it was already done out-of-the-box.
+It's also something I couldn't find on the Internet, and figured it was worth writing up to help anyone who comes after me.
+It makes sense that Astro is not auto-sorting the results of `Astro.glob()`.
+After all, that would require a lot of assumptions.
+Since the function returns an easy-to-work-with array, we can quickly sort it ourselves.
+The only thing I might change is how much you have to drill to get to it (e.g. `post.frontmatter.date`).
 If `glob` could come with its own sort parameter, that might be a nice improvement.
-Otherwise, I hope this review of array sorting was helpful!